-Table 2: Proposed New Data Fields in OPTN Donor Data and Matching System
+Table 2.
+Proposed New Data Fields in OPTN Donor Data and Matching System

 The Committee proposes adding data collection on these criteria as lung transplant programs may rule out donors with these characteristics in combination with other criteria.
-Collecting these data will allow the OPTN to assess in the future if these criteria would assist lung transplant programs in filtering offers they will not accept.
+Once the data has been collected, the OPTN may perform modeling to determine if these criteria would filter a threshold of additional donors beyond the available filter criteria and therefore should be added as offer filters for lung.
+Organ offer filters allow transplant programs to apply custom-designed, program-specific, multi-factorial filters to bypass donor offers that they do not want to receive.
+The purpose of offer filters is to get to organ offer acceptance faster by reducing the number of unwanted organ offers that OPOs need to make and transplant programs need to review, thereby decreasing allocation time and increasing organ acceptance.
 In the interim, having these criteria reported in the donor record will assist lung transplant programs in evaluating and providing a timely response to lung offers.